Chart Color Schemes

 Carramar has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
+Changes in local infrastructure significantly impact an area's performance.
 AreaSearch has identified two projects likely affecting this region.
-Notable projects are Western Sydney Freight Line and Intermodal Terminal, Villawood East Masterplan Precinct (Lansvale & Lansdowne), Fairfield Chase Shopping Centre Expansion, and Bathla Group Cabramatta Mixed-Use Development.
-The following details those most relevant:.
+Notable projects are the Western Sydney Freight Line and Intermodal Terminal, Villawood East Masterplan Precinct (Lansvale & Lansdowne), Fairfield Central Transformation (Former Fairfield Chase), and Bathla Group Cabramatta Mixed-Use Development.

 Professional plan users can use the search below to filter and access additional projects.